-Peer and Practice Assessments (Assessments) are a component of the QA Program.
-The Assessments play a key role in ensuring members are meeting their professional responsibilities and providing safe, competent and ethical care.
+Peer and Practice Assessments are another important component of the QA Program.
+These assessments play a key role in ensuring that members are meeting the Standards of Practice and providing safe, competent and ethical care.

-The Regulated Health Professionals Act, 1991, requires all regulatory health Colleges to establish a QA Committee.
-The Act authorizes the QA Committee to appoint Assessors as part of the QA Program.
-The Assessors are members of the College who are trained to review other practitioners’ practice and assess their knowledge, skill and judgment.
+The Regulated Health Professionals Act (RHPA), 1991 authorizes the QA Committee to appoint assessors to assist in carrying out the QA Program.
+Assessors are members of the College who are trained to review other members’ practice and assess their knowledge, skill and judgment.

-1. Review CTCMPAO’s regulations, standards of practice, policies and guidelines.
+1. Review the College's standards of practice, policies, guidelines and regulations.

-2. Send the following items to CTCMPAO (addressed to the Quality Assurance Committee) within 30 days of receiving notice for the date of the assessment:
+2. Send the following items to CTCMPAO (addressed to the Quality Practice Department) within 30 days of receiving notice for the date of the assessment:

-The peer assessors will share the findings of the assessment report with you and provide suggestions how to improve your practice and note any suggestions they may have.
-The report will then be forwarded to the Quality Assurance Committee for review at the next meeting of the committee.
-A follow up letter will be sent to you after the committee reviews the report, it will advise you of the next steps.
-Please note that the Quality Assurance Committee meets once a month, any follow up correspondence may take 4-6 weeks.
+The assessor(s) will share the findings of the assessment report with you and provide suggestions on how to improve your practice.
+The report will then be forwarded to College staff to be reviewed by the Quality Assurance Committee.
+A follow up letter will be sent afterwards advising of any next steps.

-QA Committee will review and consider a written submission submitted by a member.
-If the Committee is of the opinion that the member’s knowledge, skills or judgment is still not satisfactory, the QA Committee may require the member to participate in remedial activity –including specified education, refresher or continuing education programs, courses or initiatives.
+The QA Committee will review and consider a written submission submitted by a member.
+If the Committee is of the opinion that the member’s knowledge, skill or judgment is still not satisfactory, the QA Committee may require the member to participate in remedial activity, such as specified education, refresher or continuing education programs, courses or initiatives.

 The Quality Assurance (QA) Program is an important aspect of the College’s mandate.
 All Colleges under the Health Procedures Code, Schedule 2 of the Regulated Health Professions Act, 1991 (RHPA) must:

-TCMPs and R. Acs are members of the CTCMPAO.
+R. TCMPs and R. Acs are registered members of the College.
 Registration ensures that they have met the professional requirements of the College and are competent to practice.
-The QA program ensures that R. TCMPs and R. Acs initial competencies acquired to practice as members of the College are maintained through members engaging in professional development and continuing education activities that relate to the practice of the profession.
+The QA Program ensures that the initial competencies acquired to practice as members of the College are maintained through regular participation in professional development and continuing education activities.

-Under section 82 of the Regulated Health Professions Act (RHPA), all registered members are required to participate in the Peer Practice Assessment Program.
-If a member does not fully participate in the Peer Practice Assessment Program, the QA Committee may refer the matter to the College’s Inquiries, Complaints and Reports Committee for consideration of professional misconduct.
+Under section 82 of the Regulated Health Professions Act (RHPA), all registered members are required to participate in the Quality Assurance Program, including the Self-Assessment, Professional Development, and Practice Assessment.
+If a member does not fully participate in the Peer and Practice Assessment, the QA Committee may refer the matter to the College’s Inquiries, Complaints and Reports Committee (ICRC) for consideration of professional misconduct.

 If you actively practice traditional Chinese medicine and/or traditional Chinese acupuncture (i.e. you do not hold a certificate in the inactive class of registration), your assessment will entail a review of current patient files and your knowledge of CTCMPAO regulations, standards of practice, policies and guidelines.

-If you do not actively practice traditional Chinese medicine and/or traditional Chinese acupuncture (i.e., you hold a certificate in the Inactive class of registration), you will undergo a modified assessment.
-For example, if you do not actively see patients, your assessment would entail a review of your knowledge of CTCMPAO regulations, standards of practice, policies and guidelines.
+If you are not actively practicing traditional Chinese medicine and/or traditional Chinese acupuncture (i.e., you hold a certificate in the Inactive class of registration), your assessment will be reinstated once you return to active practice.

 Pursuant to the Regulated Health Professions Act, 1991, section 36 of the Code any information regarding Peer Practice assessment is confidential and will be shared only with the QA Committee.
 No other committee will have access to this information.
 The QA Committee requires assessors to sign a confidentiality agreement and will consider a breach of this agreement a serious offence.

-The right for the College Assessor to access this information is cited in the Health Professions Procedural Code under the Regulated Health Professions Act, 1991 (RHPA), ss.82.
+College appointed assessor(s) can access this information, as cited in the Health Professions Procedural Code under the Regulated Health Professions Act, 1991 (RHPA), ss.82.
 (1) (c)

 Cooperation with Committee and Assessors

-82. (1) Every member shall co-operate with the Quality Assurance Committee and with any assessor it appoints and in particular every member shall,
+As per section 82.
+(1), every member shall co-operate with the Quality Assurance Committee and with any assessor it appoints and in particular every member shall,

 Further, the Personal Health Information Protection Act, 2004 (PHIPA), clause.
 9(2)(e) supports the College’s right of access and states that PHIPA is not be construed to interfere with regulatory activities of the College under the RHPA.